dicook/Business_Analytics/content/_index.md

 ## Semester 1 2019

 - Lecturers: Professor Di Cook (dicook@monash.edu)
-- Tutors: Earo Wang, Cameron Roach, Zina Quryakos
+- Tutors: Earo, Cameron, Zina

 Unless your question is a personal issue or an administrative matter, please do not send us direct email.
 [Moodle]() is appropriate for questions related to the course material.